Code-Institute-Submissions/EimearCunningham-Milestone1/testing.md

 1. As a recruiter, I want to learn more about this candidate, including their skills.
+    * Upon entering the site, the user can clearly see the "About Me" paragraph, a headshot image and my list of skills.
+    * The "About Me" paragraph is visible at the top of the page on all device sizes.
+    * The user can always easily navigate back to the "About Me" section, using the link in the navigation bar, which is fixed to the top of the page.

 2. As a recruiter, I want to view projects that this candidate has worked on to get a feel for their work.
+    * The "Projects" section can be accessed easily in two ways - Either by scrolling past the "About Me" section, or by selecting the "Projects" link from the navigation bar.
+    * The projects section provides an album with pictures of three projects, including links to view these projects on GitHub.
 3. As a recruiter, I want to view the candidates relevant work experience.
 4. As a recruiter, I want to be able to easily see how I can contact